 Do the tadka:

 In a tadka ladle, heat a tablespoon of ghee.
 When hot, turn the heat to low and add cumin seeds.
 As soon as cumin seeds splutter, turn off the heat.
-Immediately add a dry red chilly (torn into 4-5 pieces), coriander powder, red chilly powder and a teeny-tiny pinch of salt.
+Immediately add a dry red chili (torn into 4-5 pieces), coriander powder, red chili powder and a teeny-tiny pinch of salt.
 Stir the ghee so that the masalas get cooked but don’t burn.
 After 20 seconds, pour the hot spiced ghee into the dal.

 Serve immediately.
 My meal below: masoor dal tadka, crispy plantain and toast [yeah, I was hungry so didn’t bother to make chapaties :-)].

-I add salt to the tadka as the fried red chilly bits in the dal taste delicious with a bit of salty crunch of them.
-If you are the kind that discards the dried red chillies (and I urge you not to!), you could skip the tadka salting.
+I add salt to the tadka as the fried red chili bits in the dal taste delicious with a bit of salty crunch of them.
+If you are the kind that discards the dried red chilies (and I urge you not to!), you could skip the tadka salting.

 If you’re weight-watching, you could reduce the quantity of ghee to half.